Logo

 Efficiency & Motivation, Project management

-Kanban: How to effectively manage workflow
+Kanban: How to effectively manage workflow?

-Kanban is an agile workflow management method focused on optimizing the production process through visualization and systematic task management.
+Kanban is an Agile workflow management method focused on optimizing the production process through visualization and systematic task management.
 In this article, we will discuss the definition of Kanban, its core principles, benefits of implementation, practical aspects of use, tools and techniques, and comparisons with other management methods.

 kanban